canted/dolmenwood-to-markdown/README.md

 # dolmenwood-to-markdown
-a script for converting the dolmenwood hex descriptions to individual markdown files
+a script for converting the Dolmenwood RPG setting content to individual markdown files

 # Requirements
 Ruby